Sunday, October 6OUR UPCOMING MARCH EDITION WILL BE HERE SOON

 Published Tuesday, Sept.
 17, 2024

-TAMIU’s Mariachi Internacional recently reached new heights in its competitions on the national level with a first-place finish.
+TAMIU’s Mariachi Internacional recently reached new heights in its competitions on the international level with a first-place finish.
 On July 13, Mariachi Internacional competed in the prestigious Mariachi Spectacular de Albuquerque Festival and Competition in the university division.

 This festival and competition is one of the largest mariachi events in the U.S., and attracts more than 12,000 people during the three-day festival.
+Competitors come from not just the U.S. but also other countries.

 Mariachi group photo for TAMIU Mariachi Internacional after winning a national first-place.